-I am an Assistant Professor at UVM in the Department of Mathematics and Statistics.
+I am an Associate Professor of Mathematics at UVM in the Department of Mathematics and Statistics.
 I was born in Montréal, Canada, and I speak French and English fluently.
 My pronouns are she/her and I am a cis, heterosexual white woman and a québéboise.
-You can find me on Twitter, I am @xl772.

 My research is in number theory and arithmetic geometry, with an emphasis on applications to cryptography.
-More precisely, I am currently working on a paper on the equidistribution of joint shapes of number fields and their resolvent field with Piper H. I am also finalizing an article on the construction of CM hyperelliptic Jacobians of dimension 3, which is going to be my fifth article on this or related topics.
 I enjoy computational number theory and am a contributor to the LMFDB and to SageMath.

 In my practice as a teacher, my focus is on noncoercive teaching techniques and universal design.
 I want my classroom to be a human, joyful space, in which all students feel welcome and cared for.
 My current focus is on eliminating ableism from my teaching, and I welcome comments and concerns to this effect.

 I believe that the joy of mathematics is a human right, and my professional mission is to create spaces that are joyful and comfortable for all mathematicians but center people who have been historically excluded from mathematics.
-I co-organized the first Rethinking Number Theory workshop and co-founded the Math Summer Program for Inclusive Excellence (SPIE).
+I co-organized the first Rethinking Number Theory workshop and co-founded the Math Summer Program for Inclusive Excellence (SPIE) (which is currently on hiatus).
 I am also an organizer of the Connecticut Summer School in Number Theory.

 I am the PhD/thesis adviser to Anton Hilado, Sarah Days-Merrill, Jesse Franklin, and Holly Paige Chaos.
 I am also working closely with Krystal Maughan who is a PhD student in CS.
-Finally, I am masters thesis adviser to Annie Zhang.
 Unfortunately at this time I am not taking any more research students at any level.